emsig/emsig.github.io/README.md

 pip install empymod
 ```

-Required are python version 3.4 or higher and the modules `NumPy` and `SciPy`.
+Required are Python version 3.4 or higher and the modules `NumPy` and `SciPy`.
 If you want to run parts of the kernel in parallel, the module `numexpr` is
 required additionally.